piotrjaromin/property-crud/properties-backend/README.md

 - pagination for get endpoints
 - adding diff for history endpoint
 - think of removing knex init database and write normal sql
+- better handling of large integers (switch to bigint)

 ## Running application